atakanaltok/awesome-useful-websites/README.md

 * [google.maps](https://www.google.com/maps/d/u/0/viewer?mid=1ckm_TSM8mbCrnhA8COpBNG-qJqTR2IW3&ll=43.664774893391936%2C24.56718262638249&z=5) - United States International College Campuses on Google Maps
 * https://www.submarinecablemap.com/ - Submarine cables around the world
 * https://observablehq.com/ - Explore, analyze, and explain data.
 As a team
+* https://fixphrase.com/ - Locate any place on Earth with just four words (This could be useful in situations where it's easier to deal with a few words instead of a long series of numbers)

 ### Philosophy